sudeshpamidi/sudeshpamidi.github.io/README.md

 ### Tech

-workoutDummies  uses a number of open source projects to work properly:
+AmericanFinancials  uses a number of open source projects to work properly:

 * [Font Awesome] - awesome web-based text editor
 * [Twitter Bootstrap] - great UI boilerplate for modern web apps
-* [jQuery] - duh
+* [Javascripts].

-And of course workoutDummies itself is open source with a [public repository][dill] on GitHub.
+And of course AmericanFinancials itself is open source with a [public repository] on GitHub.